jkctech/Magnet2Deluge/README.md

 - Deluge torrent client with Web UI enabled
 - Deluge Web UI accessible via HTTP/HTTPS

+## Privacy

+This extension is designed with privacy-first principles.
+We do not collect, track, or transmit any personal data.
+Your Deluge settings are stored locally, and the extension only communicates with your Deluge instance.
+For detailed information, see our [Privacy Policy](PRIVACY.md).

 ## Troubleshooting

 - **"Deluge settings missing"**: Make sure you've configured the URL and password in the extension settings